the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 askAndSayMyName(myName);
 ~~~~~~~

-As you can see, we declare our function, a variable `myName` and call the function with the variable as argument.
+As you can see, we declare a function, a variable `myName`, and call the function with a variable as argument.
 Inside of the function, the variable is used as parameter called `fullName` which is only usable within this function.
-As mentioned earlier, it's also possible to pass more than one argument to functions:
+It's also possible to pass more than one argument to functions where the order of passed arguments gets reflected in the order of received parameters in the function:

 {title="index.js",lang="javascript"}
 ~~~~~~~